-An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.
+A description of the effectiveness or ineffectiveness of the specific actions to date in making progress toward the goal.

 The LEA used the following rating scale to determine the LEA's progress in implementing the actions to achieve the articulated goal.
 Ratings were based on an analysis of both inputs from educational partners and metrics.